-- PASSAGE = Allow anyone to pass through the door without USER CODES (door is unlocked). - PRINTER (AL-IR1) = A printout device such as an infrared printer or computer printer. - PROGRAM MODE = A mode allowing program/data to be entered through the keypad.
-Only specific Users can program a lock manually, by entering their USER CODE, followed by the Ley.
-To exit program mode, hold any key until repeated beeps are heard. - SCHEDULE = A programmed operation (enable/disable, lock/unlock, etc.) on a specific day (Sunday through Saturday) and time. - SCHEDULES, QUICK = Any one of four most common types of schedules can be programmed.
+- PROGRAM MODE = A mode allowing program/data to be entered through the keypad.
+Only specific Users can program a lock manually, by entering their USER CODE, followed by the [[1]] key.
+To exit program mode, hold any key until repeated beeps are heard. - PROGRAMMABLE RELAY FUNCTIONS = The relay can be programmed for one or more functions. - RELAY = Switched output allowing remote control of other devices.
+For an explanation of all relay features, see Function 67 on page 25. - REMOTE INPUT = Entry into a restricted area, by pressing a button connected to the REMOTE INPUT WIRES (White and White) by someone on the other side of the door. - SCHEDULE = A programmed operation (enable/disable, lock/unlock, etc.) on a specific day (Sunday through Saturday) and time.

+SCHEDULES, QUICK = Any one of four most common types of schedules can be programmed.